Neural-Systems-at-UIO/nutil/docs/QuantifierOutput.rst

 |                      |                                                                               |
 +----------------------+-------------------------------------------------------------------------------+

-The main output are:
+The main results are:

 * Load.
 This refers to the % regional load (% coverage of the region).
-Use this with object splitting switched ON.
+Use this with object splitting switched ON (object splitting OFF may invalidate the % load).
 * Count.
 This is a count of segmented objects that fall within the region.
-Use this for small objects only, with object splitting switched OFF.
+Use this for small objects only, with object splitting switched OFF (object splitting ON may invalidate the counts).

 See `Object splitting explained. <https://nutil.readthedocs.io/en/latest/QuantifierOS.html>`_